 I also realized there was some magic going on.
 The small group conversations were surfacing issues that might otherwise have remained hidden.

-As one person raised an issue, it triggered the memories and thinking of the others in the group, and they eagerly engaged.
+As one person raised an issue, it triggered memories and thoughts in the others in the group, and they eagerly engaged.

 As described in the quote below, there was a ‘cascading’ effect.
 The conversation took on a life of its own, scurrying between topics.